-I could have added a couple of cloves, or half a vanilla bean, or half a stick of cinnamon.
-Any would have produced a wonderful, enigmatic flavoured jelly that would be delicious.
-But instead I added some dried rose buds to scent the apples and pomegranate with a subtle waft of rose blossoms.
-Just the thing.
+A couple of cloves, half a vanilla bean, or half a stick of cinnamon would add depth and dimension.
+Any of these would produce a wonderful, enigmatic flavoured jelly that would be delicious.
+Another option is to add some dried rose buds to scent the apples and pomegranate with a subtle waft of rose blossoms.
+These are available from Asian grocery shops.

-I like my jams not overly sweet, so I am heavy handed with the lemon and lighter with the sugar.
+Jam sweetness is personal preference.
+If your preference is not overly sweet, be heavy handed with the lemon and lighter with the sugar.
 The recipe here uses “normal” quantities, so adjust for your tastes.
-Just keep in mind that if you are reducing the sugar you are also reducing the keeping quality of the jam.
-Because I prefer to make small batches of jam, this isn’t a problem for me.
-Also, I store my jams in the fridge, which avoids all the difficulties of making large quantities of jam that you want to keep for ages in cupboards.
+Keep in mind that the sugar is reduced, it also reduces the keeping quality of the jam.
+It is best to make smaller quantities of jam in this case, and store the jam in the fridge.
 Jams will last in the fridge a long time.

-There really weren’t very many crabapples – I made two jars of jelly.
-Just enough for my parents and myself!
-Note that I am not a master jam maker – I make great jam that is sometimes set, sometimes nearly set and sometimes still quite runny.
+The degree of set of the jam is also personal preference and that can vary over time.
+I make great jam that is sometimes set, sometimes nearly set and sometimes still quite runny.
 I prefer it that way.
-I love having jam that I can also use as icecream topping, stirred into porridge, or as a sauce with fresh fruit.
+It is great to have jam that can also be use as icecream topping, stirred into porridge, or as a sauce with fresh fruit.
 This jam, for example, with a little finely torn basil or fresh thyme leaves, stirred through fresh fruit salad, would be amazing!

 Crab Apple and Pomegranate Jelly